VDA5050/VDA5050/VDA5050_EN.md

 MQTT allows the distribution of messages to subchannels, which are called "topics".
 Participants in the MQTT network subscribe to these topics and receive information that concerns or interests them.

-The JSON structure allows for future extensions of the protocol with additional parameters.
+The JSON structure allows for future extensions of the protocol with additional parameters as well as validation against schemas.

 ### 3.1 Connection handling, security and QoS